 Mexico's long-term public external indebtedness was downgraded in the spring of 2020 by each of the three major credit rating agencies.
 On March 26, 2020, S&P cut Mexico's rating from BBB+ to BBB, and on April 15, 2020, Fitch cut Mexico's debt rating from BBB to BBB-, both downgrades due to expected economic consequences of the COVID-19 pandemic and lower oil prices.
-On November 11, 2020, Fitch affirmed its BBB- rating with a stable outlook, and on December 2, 2020, S&P affirmed its BBB rating with a negative outlook.
+On November 17, 2021, Fitch affirmed its BBB- rating with a stable outlook, and on December 7, 2021, S&P affirmed its BBB rating with a negative outlook.
 On April 17, 2020, Moody's downgraded Mexico's debt rating from A3 to Baa1 and maintained its negative outlook, citing a material decline in Mexico's medium-term economic growth prospects and continued weakening of the financial and operational condition of Petróleos Mexicanos (PEMEX).
+On April 29, 2021, Moody's affirmed its Baa1 rating with a negative outlook.